ilgindgn/ilgindgn.github.io/content/sections/policy.md

 A multi-year consultancy with ITAD, providing quality assurance and limited expert input.
 Evaluation of Payment by Results (ELVAR) for DFID’s Core Funding to UN Development, UN Humanitarian, and Red Cross & Red Crescent Movement agencies.
 [For more see ITAD](https://www.itad.com/project/evaluation-learning-and-verification-for-agency-reform-elvar/)

 **Evaluating Results-Based Financing, 2019-2020**
 A short consultancy for Mokoro providing quality assurance and limited expert input.
-The project is for *World Bank Evaluating Results-Based Financing in the Education Sector: Country Level Analysis*, and looks t three countries.
+The project is for *World Bank Evaluating Results-Based Financing in the Education Sector: Country Level Analysis*, and looks at three countries.

 **Review of Payment by Results in DFID: Establishing the Evidence Base, 2017** A four month consultancy conducting a semi-systematic review of evidence of Payment by Results in International Development, and an investigation of how PBR evidence has been used within DFID.
 With colleagues at UEA, including [Maren Duvendack](https://www.uea.ac.uk/international-development/people/profile/m-duvendack) and [Brendan Whitty](https://uk.linkedin.com/in/brendanwhitty).